-Over a year ago, DIR/Floortime® expert and trainer Dr. Gil Tippy encouraged me to use Floortime during our long car rides rather than giving our son the iPad.
-He said to throw the iPad out the window (we lived in a high rise) but if necessary, only to use the iPad if we were busy cooking, etc. and required our son to be occupied for his safety.
+Over a year ago, DIR/Floortime trainer Dr. Gil Tippy encouraged me to use Floortime during our long car rides rather than giving our son the iPad.
+Dr. Tippy suggested we throw the iPad out the window (we lived in a high rise) but if absolutely necessary, only to use the iPad if we were busy cooking, etc. and required our son to be occupied for his safety.

 So here we are doing Floortime in the car.
 Let’s watch the video then discuss…

 Become a member to see the Floortime video here

 There is no such thing as a perfect Floortime session… Just have fun!

 Taking the time to self-reflect (A.10), I can see that, of course, there are areas of improvement to think about for next time:

 - I can ‘play confused‘ a bit more rather than responding with what I know my son is thinking about, even though he isn’t making it clear.
 I’m relying to much on my memory of our shared experiences.
 That is, I could have presented more challenges and pretended I didn’t remember what he was referring to.

 - For instance, when he says “Berkshire train!” in response to a question about something being under construction, I could have said “Berkshire train?” all puzzled… “Where?” or “What about it?”

 - I could have used less language.
 Some of my responses were far too lengthy than need be.
 I also made a lot of comments that included a lot of language.